NIJ69/nij69.github.io/index.md

 ###### This is header 6 example.
 Right?

 > I am not listening to you.
+But I am not sure whether I understand what you are saying or not.
+Nonetheless, you will have my full attention.
+I might not fully understand you, but I am trying my best, and I will always keep trying.
+LOVE YOU!!

 And now, here is some base text that I do will do my experiments on.
 Although, it is taking quite a lot of time.
 I am hopeful that I will get something good out of it, InShaAllah.
 May ALLAH keep my family safe and sound and keep Bayan's family safe as well.